Egypt to Elon Musk: Aliens didn't build the pyramids, come see for yourself

-On Friday, Musk tweeted "Aliens built the pyramids obv," and whether he was serious or not, his tweet was so far liked more than 538,000 times and retweeted more than 85,000 times.
+On Friday, Musk tweeted "Aliens built the pyramids obv," and whether he was serious or not, his tweet was liked more than 538,000 times and retweeted more than 85,000 times as of Sunday morning.

 On Saturday, Rania A. Al Mashat, Egypt's minister of international cooperation, invited Musk to come to her country and explore the pyramids' history, including the tombs of the non-alien humans who built them.